evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 #### 7) Use your library

-Finally, we can test the library by using it in the `Source/main.swift` file:
+Finally, we can test the library by using it in the `Source/main.swift` file of the app:

 ```Swift
 import MyLibrary